levand/contextual/README.md

 `Contextual` indicates a contextual object and supports the `context` and `decontextualize` protocol methods.

-Two implementations areprovided, `DelegateMap` and `DelegateVec`.
-These wrap maps and vectors (respecively), maintaining the object's path and delegating operations to the wrapped map or vector implementation.
+Two implementations are provided, `DelegateMap` and `DelegateVec`.
+These wrap maps and vectors (respectively), maintaining the object's path and delegating operations to the wrapped map or vector implementation.